 Met Office Hadley Centre Climate Programme

-The Met Office Hadley Centre Climate Programme (MOHCCP) is a climate research programme funded by the government department DSIT.
+The Met Office Hadley Centre Climate Programme is a climate research programme funded by the government department DSIT.

 The Met Office Hadley Centre Climate Programme (MOHCCP) plays a vital role in providing relevant scientific evidence for UK government.
-This evidence supports climate action and helps avoid the worst impacts of climate change for future generations.
+This evidence informs policy decision making to enables UK government to address the societal challenges of climate change.
+This helps to build a more resilient and sustainable future to avoid the worst impacts of climate change for future generations.

 Climate change evidence